 Two women in colonial America are brought together out of the strife that haunts us still.
 Then racism and greed, from the beginnings of Democracy to the present day, give us the story of a twelve year old trafficked Cambodian girl.
 Then, finally, the lives of four strangers come together as their house divided falls.

-Jean Clement, eremite, trapper, seeking freedom and wealth and a glimpse of the new world, set forth from the port city of La Rochelle, mid-coast on the Bay of Biscay, landing on the eastern shores of North America and disappeared into the primal mists of the great forests of New France, so dark and lush under towering canopies of copious green.
+Jean Clement, eremite, trapper, convicted poacher, hunter, runaway, seeking freedom and wealth and a glimpse of the new world, had been put aboard the Normand merchant ship, Oiseau de Mer, setting sail from the port city of La Rochelle, mid-coast on the Bay of Biscay, destined for Quebec City and making landfall fifty-seven days later on the north eastern shores of North America.
+He was to repay his debt to society by working off his indenture to Louis Buade de Frontenac, recently appointed Governor of New France.
+Waiting for the right moment to escape, Jean Clement slipped overboard when anchored in the lee of Port Royal, where they had sought refuge to avoid a raging storm in the Atlantic, and disappeared into the primal mists of the great forests of New France, so dark and lush under its towering canopies of copious green.